Eddy Butler: First BNP tenure

 Butler was originally the Tower Hamlets organiser for the National Front but, after having been expelled from that party by Griffin, in 1986, joined the British National Party in the same year.
 Butler first came to prominence in the early 1990s when he was party organiser in Tower Hamlets.
 Whilst in charge here Butler masterminded the 'Rights for Whites' campaign, a locally based initiative that sought to highlight supposed council "bias" against the White British.
 The campaign, which initially presented itself as independent before linking directly to the BNP, was instrumental in building up support for the party in the area, which culminated in the election of Derek Beackon as a councillor in Millwall in 1993.

 Butler's success brought him promotion within the party and he was soon appointed National Elections Officer.
 Whilst in this position, in 1994, he was the victim of a knife attack, allegedly carried out by members of Combat 18.
-Butler also became closely associated with party 'modernisers' such as Tony Lecomber, Michael Newland and others associated with The Patriot magazine.
+C18 had had succeed the "stewards" skinhead/hooligan group of the BNP, which was tasked with "security" against antifascists and in whose founding Butler was involved in.
+He also became closely associated with party 'modernisers' such as Tony Lecomber, Michael Newland and others associated with The Patriot magazine.
 Butler left the BNP in 1996 only to rejoin in 1998.
 As a member of the Bloomsbury Forum, Butler was closely linked to the founders of the Freedom Party and joined that party in 2001.